How Does Listed Property Affect Business Taxes?

 B. If an employee uses his or her own listed property (or listed property rented by an employee) in performing services as an employee, this use is not business use unless it meets both of these criteria:

-- Employees can deduct listed property on their personal tax returns only if (1) it is for the employer's convenience, or (2) it is required as a condition of employment.
+- Deduction for Employees: Employees can deduct listed property on their personal tax returns only if (1) it is for the employer's convenience, or (2) it is required as a condition of employment.
 If you want to take this deduction, be sure you can substantiate one of these two criteria.

-- The property must be predominately (more than 50%) used for qualified business purposes.
+- Business Use Requirement: The property must be predominately (more than 50%) used for qualified business purposes.
 Again, you may have to prove this requirement.

 Use for the employer's convenience.
 Whether the use of listed property is for the employer's convenience must be determined from all the facts.
 The use is for the employer's convenience if it is for a substantial business reason of the employer.
 The use of listed property during the employee's regular working hours to carry on the employer's business is generally for the employer's convenience.